 Watch Frank and Michael featured on Univision’s “Nuestra Navidad” with Gloria Estefan at the White House in 2009.

 Liz was constantly fighting at school.
-She was sentenced to spend time at Mid-Valley Youth Center.
-She signed up for a role in a performance of "That 70's Show" during our Theatre workshop.
+She was sentenced to spend time at a juvenile probation facility.
+She signed up for a role in a performance of “That 70’s Show” during our Theater workshop.
 We arranged for all the kids at this detention center to visit a taping of the show and meet the cast and producers.
 Liz became hooked on acting.
 She took advantage of different opportunities that we provided, including the chance to meet the Honorable Mayor Antonio Villaraigosa.

-Before that, Lizeth was a Certified Paralegal to Stanley Morgan, Esq., and a mortgage trustee and foreclosure specialist at GMAC.
-She also was an Executive Administrator and liaison at Resource Program, a marketing company, where Lizeth oversaw the administration, compliance and customer relations departments.
-In addition, she was a Production Assistant at Kevin Hart's company, HartBeat Productions.
+Before that, Liz was a Certified Paralegal to Stanley Morgan, Esq., and a mortgage trustee and foreclosure specialist at GMAC.
+She also was an Executive Administrator and liaison at Resource Program, a marketing company, where she oversaw the administration, compliance and customer relations departments.
+In addition, Liz was a Production Assistant at Kevin Hart’s company, HartBeat Productions.